-[17:39] Mandy Matney: Not bad.
+Mandy Matney 17:38 Not that.
 Yeah.

-[17:40] Liz Farrell: I think I think with Jim, but it was embarrassing, but I think it was embarrassing for Jim, obviously.
+Liz Farrell 17:40 I think I think with Jim, but it was embarrassing, but I think it was embarrassing for Jim, obviously.
 But I also think that there was a lot more that Judge Newman could have done in that moment.
 So I think he went soft on him.
-And I think it's probably for the reasons that Mandy is saying, but also when you say the thing about Judge Gergel that we're going to start to see Dick and Jim's and in particular Dick's, shenanigans, sort of come back at them.
+And I think it's probably for the reasons that Mandy is saying, but also when you say the thing about Judge Gergle that we're going to start to see dig in and gents, and in particular, in particular decks, shenanigans, sort of come back at them.
 And we're going to start to see more strong rulings, I guess from the court.
-Dick has a relationship with Judge Gergel.
-It even feels during Alex's plea hearing that Judge Gergel acknowledged that in some way, like he seemed to almost be I want to say deferential to Dick, but it did seem like he was paying a little bit of respect.
+Dick has a relationship with Judge gurgling.
+It even feels during Alex's plea hearing that Judge Gergle acknowledged that in some way, like he seemed to almost be I want to say deferential to Deke, but it did seem like he was paying a little bit of respect.
 And granted, you guys were in the courtroom.
 I was not just read the transcript to you.
 Yeah, I won't put you on the spot.
 Eric with that one, but

-[18:32] Mandy Matney: He was a lot.
+Mandy Matney 18:31 he was a lot.
 Yeah, respectful is the word.
-And I think he even said the point, "I respect your attorneys."

-[18:40] Eric Bland: Yeah, I want to just, you know...Dick and Judge Gergel have a close relationship.
-Dick was instrumental in getting him appointed to the bench, and they were co-counsels with each other on many cases in the 90s and early 2000s, having to do with the video poker industry, and then on, I believe, some medical malpractice cases.

-[18:59] Mandy Matney: You know, it's funny you said that because a friend of mine texted me the other day and said that Adair - It's a well known fact in Columbia that Adair Burrows, the US attorney, that Dick Harpootlian was instrumental in getting her into that position.
+And I think he even said the point.
+I respect your attorneys.
+Yeah, Eric Bland 18:40 I want to just, you know, I was the Dick and Judge Gergel have a close relationship.
+Dick was instrumental in getting him appointed to the bench, and they were co counsels with each other on many cases in the 90s and early 2000s, having to do with the video poker industry, and then on, I believe, some medical malpractice cases.
+You know, Mandy Matney 19:00 it's funny you said that because a friend of mine texted me the other day and said that a dare It's a well known fact in Colombia that a dare borrows the US attorney.
+The Dick Harpootlian was instrumental in getting her into that position.
 And I did not know that.
 And that's, again, as the US Attorney's Office is just so connected with Dick.
 I was not aware of how much power this guy had until we start going through all of these people.
 And then it's like, well, he got he got that person there.
-He got that person there, and it, oh, my gosh, it's overwhelming.
-But that said, That's what made this whole thing so surprising that the US Attorney's Office said no.

-[19:47] Eric Bland: Well, I think it's Emily Limehouse.
-I think she wants to not have this perception that she's favoring the defense or giving them any leeway.
+He got that person there and it Oh, my gosh, it's overwhelming.
+But that said, That's what made this whole thing so surprising that the US Attorney's Office said no, Eric Bland 19:47 well, I think it's Emily Limehouse.
+I think she is wants to not have this perception that she's favoring the defense or giving them any leeway.
 And I spoke with her.
 And she wanted to make it clear that look, they're going to defer to the state on all these victim compensation issues.
-And that, you know, there's no special deal that she cut with Alex or Dick or Jim.
-And then her goal was just to get Alex sentenced properly based on him pleading guilty to those 24 felony crimes.
+And that, you know, there's no special deal that she cut with Alex or Dick or